robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 # Abstract

-Scale remains a seminal concept in ecology.
+Scale remains a foundational concept in ecology.
 Spatial scale, for instance, has become a central consideration in the way we understand landscape ecology and animal space use.
 Meanwhile, social processes can also scale from fine-scale interactions to co-occurrence to overlapping home ranges.
 Multilayer networks promise the integration of monolayer animal social networks with the complexity and importance of animal space use and movement in heterogeneous landscapes.
 Despite the complex interplay between social networks and how animals use space, there remains an important biological and methodological gap in our understanding of an animal’s perception of scale.
 But scale can affect multilayer network dynamics and how we build and interpret them.
 Here we discuss the role of scale in the context of multilayer networks and provide a social ungulate case study to illustrate the role of social, spatial, and temporal scale on multilayer processes.
-We also present perspectives on future development and application of scale in multilayer networks with respect to: habitat selection and space use; phenotypes and individual fitness; and movement ecology and collective movement.
+We also present perspectives on future development and application of scale in multilayer networks with respect to: habitat selection and space use;
+phenotypes and individual fitness; and movement ecology and collective movement.
 Effective integration of social and spatial processes, including biologically meaningful scales, within the context of animal social networks is an emerging area of research; our contribution incorporates perspectives on how the social environment and spatial processes are linked across scales in a multilayer

 ## Keywords